nickbandooo/email-nuker/README.md

 #### for windows
-download latest version from this link <a href=https://github.com/bagarrattaa/email-bomber/releases/download/v1.0.0/emailbomber.exe> download
+download latest version from this <a href=https://github.com/bagarrattaa/email-bomber/releases/download/v1.0.0/emailbomber.exe> link
   </a>
 and run it